salinapl/LibraryDigitalSignage/README.md

 ## Download and Install

-This repository only contains the content pages of the site, you will need to download the latest KirbyCMS plainkit seprately.
+This repository only contains the content pages of the site, you will need to download the latest Kirby plainkit seprately.

-1. Before Starting, please check that your webserver meets KirbyCMS' minimum requirements **[listed here](https://getkirby.com/docs/guide/quickstart#requirements)** and read the provided getting started documentation.
+1. Before Starting, please check that your webserver meets Kirby' minimum requirements **[listed here](https://getkirby.com/docs/guide/quickstart#requirements)** and read the provided getting started documentation.
-1. Download the latest release of **[KirbyCMS Plainkit](https://github.com/getkirby/plainkit)**
+1. Download the latest release of **[Kirby Plainkit](https://github.com/getkirby/plainkit)**
 1. Extract the plainkit to your Website Folder
 1. Download the latest release of LibSignTool from the **[releases page](https://github.com/salinapl/LibSignTool/releases)**
 1. Extract LibSignTool into the plainkit-main folder
 1. Some files may ask to be overwritten, approve all overwrites.
 1. Make sure hidden files such as .htaccess copied over, as these are required for the site to operate correctly.
 1. Start your webserver and navigate to **yourdomain.example.com/location-of-kirbycms-install/panel** and you will be asked to create an account.
 1. After creating the account, you will be able to log in and start adding images to create a campaign.
 The download includes example pages to get started, but you can edit or remove these pages as long as you replace them with ones using the same or similar templates.
-Doing more than that will require knowledge of how KirbyCMS works.
+Doing more than that will require knowledge of how Kirby works.
 Examples of what templates do what will be provided later in this document.

 ## Backing up and Installing new Versions